kswope/book-learnin/README.md

-Two styles writing tests with multiple assertions, in the latter version tests can fail independantly, but its more complicated.
+Two styles writing tests with multiple assertions

     it "marks a task complete" do
       task = tasks(:incomplete)